What is Blended Learning? Sutton and District Training have introduced this approach to help with student’s progress.

-Blended Learning offers our students a far more fluid way to access work without having to always be in just one physical location.
+Blended Learning offers students a far more fluid way to access work without having to always be in one physical location.

-Blended Learning takes the approach of learning using online materials and online interaction methodologies while also using face-to-face classroom learning techniques.
-Mixing various techniques/learning styles and using different delivery methods Blended Learning requires the physical presence of both teacher and student with elements of student control over time, place, path, or pace.
+Blended Learning takes the approach of learning using online materials/interaction methodologies.
+Also using face-to-face classroom learning techniques by mixing various techniques/learning styles and using different delivery methods.
+Requiring the physical presence of both teacher and student with elements of student control over time, place, path, or pace.

 What are the benefits of Blended Learning?